 3.5 The registration of Signers for the issue of Signer Certificates is the exclusive responsibility of Customer in its capacity as Registration Authority.
 Customer is responsible for the accuracy and completeness of the information sent to DocuSign for the issuing of Signer Certificates.
 DocuSign does not verify any identification information and DocuSign (including DocuSign France) disclaims all liability regarding the accuracy of the Signer identification information communicated by Customer and contained in the Signer Certificates.

 4. DOCUSIGN RESPONSIBILITIES.

-(a) Content and availability of the agreement between Customer and potential sub-contracting entities involved in the performance of Customer’s obligations;
+(b) Content and availability of the agreement between Customer and potential sub-contracting entities involved in the performance of Customer’s obligations;

-(d) Management of eDocuments presented and made available to the Signer in connection with the signature workflow;
+(c) Management of eDocuments presented and made available to the Signer in connection with the signature workflow;

-6.1 Customer shall promptly return to DocuSign, as of the expiry and/or effective termination date, any Documentation made available by DocuSign for the performance of this Service Attachment and any copies of any nature stored in any medium, including a digital medium, or, if applicable and if expressly requested by DocuSign, destroy the Documentation and any copies made in any medium.
+Upon the expiration or termination of this Service Attachment for any reason: Customer shall promptly return to DocuSign, as of the expiry and/or effective termination date, any Documentation made available by DocuSign for the performance of this Service Attachment and any copies of any nature stored in any medium, including a digital medium, or, if applicable and if expressly requested by DocuSign, destroy the Documentation and any copies made in any medium.

 7. THIRD PARTY CLAIMS.